daishengliang/EAGER/sentiment/README.md

 # EAGER Twitter Sentiment Analysis
 This is the EAGER sentiment analysis for social media data.

-This program use Naive Bayes/Support Vector Machine to predict the sentiment of crawled tweets.
+This program use Naive Bayes/Support Vector Machine(to do) to predict the sentiment of crawled tweets.

 * * *
 ## How to run this program
 * * *
 ###1.
-Clone the twitter-api Repo
+Clone the EAGER Repo
 ```
  git clone https://github.com/daishengliang/EAGER/
- cd EAGER/sentiment
+ cd EAGER/
 ```

 ###3.
 Install the following (Ubuntu or Linux)